amrosaeed/Fluence-Service/Readme.md

 }
 ```

-> Before building we must refactor all referencies to hello_world, hello and HelloWorld in the configs directory and Cargo.toml file to use the new char_count module, char_count function name and CharCount struct.
+Before building we must also refactor all referencies to hello_world, hello and HelloWorld in the configs directory and Cargo.toml file to use the new char_count module, char_count function name and CharCount struct.

 Once this is done we build the service.
-This will create a char_count.wasm file in ./artifacts that will be deployed later.
+This will create a WebAssembly file char_count.wasm in ./artifacts that will be deployed later.

 ```bash
 cd quickstart